rwos/website/src/blog/test-driven.md

 prohibits unit-testing.
 But it's only exactly that.

 * The class might be completely unnecessary.
-This is a particularly common sight.
+This is a particularly common oversight.
 The functionality might already exist elsewhere.
 Or the class might just not *do anything* worthwhile at all.
 TDD doesn't help here.
 In fact, it even hurts.
 With the writing of a unit test for that useless class it cements it into the system.
 You wouldn't throw that well-tested class away, now